DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-mentor-materials.md

 ### Key questions and talking points

-1. How do you share what success ‘looks like’ in a task with your pupils?
+1. How do you share what success 'looks like' in a task with your pupils?
 2. What would be the advantages of using a code system for monitoring independent practice?
 (An example of a simple code can be seen in Module 4: Session 3)